oracle-samples/apiplatform-mgmtscripts-sample/README.md

 Note that API grants and contracts are not used when importing.
 The new APIs will be created on target server with default grants and no contracts.

 > `Usage`
-> `usage: importapis_fromdir.py [-h] [-cf CONFIGFILE] --dirpath DIRPATH`
+> `importapis_fromdir.py [-h] [-cf CONFIGFILE] --dirpath DIRPATH`
 >
 > `Import APIs into APICS by reading all json files in specified dirpath;`
 >
 > `optional arguments:`
 > `  -h, --help       show this help message and exit`
 > `  -cf CONFIGFILE, --configfile CONFIGFILE config file specifying server, auth, proxy and other details in json format;`
 > `  --dirpath DIRPATH     directory path; All json files from this directory will be imported`

 If any of the APIs have references to gateways or credentials in their policies, then such policies will be in draft mode after import.
 These should be completed prior to publishing these APIs on the target APIPCS server.